gmoigneu/nls.io/user/pages/01.blog/settings-up-tor-website/item.md

 First, set up a brand new Debian Wheezy box and harden it as much as possible !

-Install & configure nginx as you would normally do.
+Install & configure Apache or nginx as you would normally do.

 Add the tor project repository :